KiRinHong/miMediation/README.md

 See the following:

-- Hong, Q., Chen G., and Tang Z.-Z..
+- Hong, Q., Chen G., and Tang Z-Z..
 (2021) A phylogeny-based test of mediation effect in microbiome.
 Manuscript.

 ## Author